-While the cooling system is being filled, air pockets may develop; therefore, remove the bleed plug on the coolant pipe at the front of the engine allowing trapped air to escape.
-When pure coolant (no air) flows from the bleed hole, install the bleed plug, tighten securely, and then fill the cooling system to the bottom of the stand pipe in the radiator neck.
-Run the engine for five minutes after the initial fill; then shut off the engine and recheck coolant level.
+While the cooling system is being filled, air pockets may develop; therefore, make sure the cooling system is properly bled, with no trapped air in the system.

+1. Slowly remove the plug from the top of the thermostat housing on the left side of the engine allowing trapped air to escape.

+- When pure coolant (no air) flows from the bleed hole, install the bleed plug and tighten securely. - Fill the cooling system to the cold fill line of the reservoir.
+Run the engine for five minutes after the initial fill; then shut off the engine and recheck coolant level once cool.